-1-day aliasing peaks caused by the time sampling of the campaign, no significant periodicities were detected at any wavelength.
-The 0.8d periodicity in the more-sensitive P Cygni absorption components of some optical emission lines of WR137 as found by Lefèvre et al. (2005) could still be of relevance however, but remains to be confirmed as it was detected only at the 2% level, similar to the random scatter.
+Nevertheless, we have calculated spectroperiodograms using the Lomb-Scargle formalism, for the wavelength regions of the C III λ 5696 line (5650-5750 Å) and of the He II/C II/C IV/H α complex (6495-6650 Å).
+Apart from the 1-d aliasing peaks caused by the time sampling of the campaign, no significant periodicities were detected at any wavelength.
+The 0.8 d periodicity in the more sensitive P Cygni absorption components of some optical emission lines of WR137 as found by Lefèvre et al. (2005) could still be of relevance however, but remains to be confirmed as it was detected only at the 2 per cent level, similar to the random scatter.

-In order to describe the line variability as a function of time, we measured integrated quantities of the CIIIA5696 profile.
-All our measurements can be found in a table in text format available as online material.
+In order to describe the line variability as a function of time, we measured integrated quantities of the C III λ 5696 profile.
+All our measurements can be found in a table in text format available in the

+Supporting Information.
 A sample of the content of this table can be found in Table 2.
 We first calculated the radial velocities by using the average of the bisector of the line between two relative intensity levels (1.3 and 1.9) in order to avoid low fluxes as well as the peak of the line, which presents some small-scale variability.
-To remove difficult-to-avoid zero-point biases between the various observatories using different instrumentation, we removed the average radial velocity of each dataset.
-The results are presented in the top panel of Figure 3 as a function of the Heliocentric Julian Date.
-Only small-scale variability is found with a standard deviation of 8.9 km/s, which is 2-3 times the typical error bar of 3.4 km/s.
+To remove difficultto-avoid zero-point biases between the various observatories using different instrumentation, we removed the average radial velocity of each data set.
+The results are presented in the top panel of Fig. 3 as a function of the Heliocentric Julian Date.
+Only small-scale variability is found with a standard deviation of 8.9 km s-1, which is 2-3 times the typical error bar of 3.4 km s-1.
 This is in agreement with the results of Massey et al. (1981) who found no significant RV changes over a short time period.
-The RV changes from the long-period orbit (KWR=27.9±1.2 km/s Lefèvre et al. 2005) would produce a very small gradual shift of the radial velocity of the star on the order of ~5 km/s over the fourmonth observing period, well below our observed scatter.
-Note that these authors observed a similar short-timescale scatter (see their Figure 12).
+The RV changes from the long-period orbit $(K{\rm WR} = 27.9 \pm 1.2 \text{ km s}^{-1}; \text{ Lefèvre et al. } 2005)$ would produce a very small gradual shift of the radial velocity of the star on the order of $\sim 5 \text{ km s}^{-1}$ over the 4-month observing period, well below our observed scatter.
+Note that these authors observed a similar shorttime-scale scatter (see their fig. 12).